 - 1.1 As part of their essential General Medical Services (GMS) or Personal Medical Services (PMS) contract, Providers should continue to identify and prevent, as far as possible, the development of leg ulcers in all patients considered to be at high risk.
 This would include patients with previous leg ulcer history, varicose eczema, other signs of venous disease such as skin changes, lymphovenous diseases or thrombophlebitus as well as those for whom elasticated hosiery is being used.
 Treatment should also continue for patients with leg ulceration for whom compression therapy is not a suitable option.
-Staff should be appropriately trained to undertake this work. - 1.2 Venous leg ulcers are a major cause of morbidity especially for older people.
-Leg ulcers are "areas of loss of skin below the knee on the leg or foot which take more than six weeks to heal".
+Staff should be appropriately trained to undertake this work. - 1.2 Venous leg ulcers are a major cause of morbidity especially for older people. •A leg ulcer is defined as the loss of skin below the knee on the leg or foot, which takes more than 2 weeks to heal1..
 About 1.5-3.0 per 1000 population have active leg ulcers and prevalence increases with age up to around 20 per 1000 in people over 80 years.
 Leg ulceration is strongly associated with venous disease, and is typically chronic.
 Inappropriate treatment/inadequate management can lead to unnecessary suffering for the patient and costs to society/ the individual and the NHS. - 1.3 Compression therapy has been shown to improve healing rates in patients with venous leg ulcers.
-Considerable damage can be caused by inappropriately applying high compression bandaging in patients with arterial and small vessel disease1.
+Considerable damage can be caused by inappropriately applying high compression bandaging in patients with arterial and small vessel disease2.
 This enhanced service is for the treatment of those patients who have venous leg ulcers and meet the criteria set out in Appendix 1.

-Outcomes
+2. Outcomes